From Managing to Mentoring: Multiplying the Moment with Meaning

 long-overdue healing process that made the community safer and more

-statements left a permanent mark on my soul.
-The stories, and the
+witness statements left a permanent mark on my soul.
+The stories, and

-courage behind them, will inform my actions for the rest of my life.
+the courage behind them, will inform my actions for the rest of my

 As Managing Director, I served as glue within the Owners Circle and

-pushing for faster reform and those concerned about the pace and
+for faster reform and those concerned about the pace and direction of

 sleepless nights.
 It’s not the mistakes themselves I grow from, but